Lukk17/TransactionDecorator/README.md

  * CSV file needs to be in UTF-8 encoding and can't have any description lines at the beginning
    (often bank export csv have in first line some data about exporting which make file not valid CSV).
  * Columns count should be correct.
- * All rows should have same number of columns (delimiters) as first, header row with column names.
+ * All rows should have the same number of columns (delimiters) as first, header row with column names.

 CSV will be parsed, a date format will be parsed to default one, and rows will be inserted at the end of the file.